Fall Term Schedule

 |

 Welcome to your second year of modern Hebrew!
 By completion of this first semester of Hebrew at the intermediate level, you will expand speech interaction in free and authentic informal Hebrew in a variety of everyday situations.
-Your understanding and use of grammar constructions (particularly of the verb system) will be enhanced and your vocabulary dramatically increased.
+Your understanding and use of grammar constructions (in particular, of the verb system) will be enhanced and your vocabulary dramatically increased.
 You will also develop reading skills enabling you to approach texts written in a higher and more formal style than the one used in speaking and be able to effectively use a Hebrew-English-Hebrew dictionary.
-The course will finish covering the first volume of the textbook Hebrew from Scratch and start covering the second one.
+The course will complete covering the first volume of the textbook Hebrew from Scratch and start covering the second one.
 A continuation of HBRW 103 (HBRW 104 - Intermediate Hebrew II) will be offered in the spring.

 |